 Childhood.
 Analyn grew up in one of the poorest provinces of the Philippines, Masbate.
 Her father was a farmer who wanted to send his daughter to just the first few years of school because he believed it was enough that she learned how to read and write.
 Analyn however wanted to learn much more than that.
 She would walk three kilometres from their home in Uson, Masbate to school every school day.
 She finished grade school, high school in the province, and three years of college in Manila by sheer hard work and determination.

-Analyn stands in front of the oven she uses today,
+Analyn stands in front of the oven she uses today, holding the oven she used when started her business. |

 Early Business Success.
 Analyn was a young wife and mother when she began making pizza in 1998, beginning with a capital of P400.00.
 She learned how to make the dough from an older brother who worked at Fiesta Pizza.